 - "(You Gotta) Fight for Your Right (to Party)" by Beastie Boys: "Don't step out of this house if that's the clothes you're gonna wear".

-- In Alter Ego, it is possible to object to an especially stupid fashion involving scotch tape worn by your children.
+- Alter Ego (1986): It is possible to object to an especially stupid fashion involving scotch tape worn by your children.

-- In the beginning of Mother 3, Hinawa orders Lucas to change into his clothes before going outside to play with his brother.
+- Mother 3: At the beginning, Hinawa orders Lucas to change into his clothes before going outside to play with his brother.

-- Played for Drama in Pokémon Sun and Moon and Pokémon Ultra Sun and Moon.
-Eleven year old Lillie has always been forced to dress how her mother wants.
+- Pokémon Sun and Moon and Pokémon Ultra Sun and Moon: Played for Drama.
+Eleven-year-old Lillie has always been forced to dress how her mother wants.
 A part of her Character Development is escaping her mother's abusive grip and beginning to dress how she pleases (which Lillie dubs her "z-powered" form).

-- Parodied in a Family Guy cutaway gag.
+- Family Guy: Parodied in a cutaway gag.
 Meg bemoans that having Peter for a father is more embarrassing than having Ronald McDonald as one.
-Cut to Ronald acting like a typical suburban father telling his teenaged daughter not to go out in heavy makeup.
+Cut to Ronald acting like a typical suburban father telling his teenage daughter not to go out in heavy makeup.

 "You're a McDonald, not a whore."

-- The primetime animated series Wait Till Your Father Gets Home has Harry Boyle win a Salesman of the Year Award, which includes a speaking dinner.
-Harry's daughter Alice decides to wear a sheer top for the event, which Harry deems too risque.
+- Wait Till Your Father Gets Home (a primetime animated series): Harry Boyle wins a Salesman of the Year Award, which includes a speaking dinner.
+Harry's daughter Alice decides to wear a sheer top for the event, which Harry deems too risqué.
 Alice remains adamant until Harry uses Alice's ploy against her by going shirtless himself.